Tapestry, Inc.: Stuart Weitzman

 Stuart Weitzman (born 1941) began working in the early 1960s for Seymour Shoes, a company set up by his father Seymour Weitzman and his older brother Warren in Haverhill, Massachusetts in the late 1950s.

-After the company was taken over by a Spanish company in 1971, it was bought by Stuart Weitzman in 1994.
+It was taken over by a Spanish company in 1971, and was bought by Stuart Weitzman in 1994.
 Over the years, and following a series of takeovers, the company has grown considerably to become one of the Tapestry group's luxury brands.

 The brand was purchased by Coach in 2015 for $574 million.
 It was made to broaden Coach's product line.
-In February of 2025 Coach began negotiations with Calares Inc. to sell the brand.
+In February 2025 Coach began negotiations with Calares Inc. to sell the brand.
 The sale was completed August 4, 2025.

 Tapestry, Inc.

 The business originally named Coach changed its name to Tapestry to better represent its broader product range when it expanded beyond Coach-brand handbags.
 The company officially changed its name and ticker symbol on the New York Stock Exchange from COH to TPR on October 31, 2017.
 Most of these products are accessories, such as handbags, key-chains, shoes and other small fashion items.
 Most of these items are leather goods and are produced by the individual subsidiaries.

 In late July, 2020, the company named Joanne Crevoiserat, Tapestry's CFO since early 2019, the new CEO.
 She became the 36th female to lead a Fortune 500 company.